Yoshihito Nishioka: Personal life

+Nishioka married longtime girlfriend Saya Hiyama in December 2024, although the precise amount of time they dated is unknown given their wish for things to be secretive.
+The two allegedly met and bonded over shared hobbies, although what precise hobby is unknown.

 Career

 Junior career

-As a junior, he compiled a 113–49 win–loss record in singles (and 63–45 in doubles), achieving a combined ranking of No.12 in the world in January 2012.
+As a junior, he compiled a 113–49 win-loss record in singles (and 63–45 in doubles), achieving a combined ranking of No. 12 in the world in January 2012.